Some of the MiSTer cores do not supply complete DV1 meta data.

 overscan.color = 0x123456

-Reports the first/last active line and first/last active pixel within a frame
+Live Reports the first/last active line and first/last active pixel within a frame

-Accumulated Live
+Accu Accumulated Live data

-Actual DE values configured
+DE Actual DE values configured

 Once the accumulated data matches the reported width and height, the horizontal/vertical start values are marked green.
 These are the values you need for the config.